Contrast-Security-OSS/docs/content/installation/net/azureAppService/Configuration.md

 tags: "configuration .Net Azure AppService tweaks " -->

+The following configurations are for the .NET agent for Azure App Service.
 You can override the following configurations using Application Settings in the portal, or in your application's *web.config* file.
 You can also modify the following configurations.

 > **Example:** To change a the default log level, change the configuration setting `LogLevel` by either adding `CONTRAST_LogLevel` in the Azure portal or adding a `Contrast.LogLevel` application setting in the *web.config* file.